vzwork/vzwork/README.md

-- Hello, my name is Vladislav (Vlad) Zakharov!
+- Hello, my name is Vladislav Zakharov!
-- I am currently enrolled in BS for Appliaction Development, and in a bootcamp for data science
+- I have BAS in application development.
+- I also completed a bootcamp in DS where I studiet deep learning.
 - Here you will find my passion projects, as well as data science projects.
-- I have a second account https://github.com/vzschool for my school projects